Palmatum

 Conifers

-Many call them just "evergreens' but they encompass a humongous amout of specific culitvars.... literally thousands and thoudands.
-There are actually hundreds of new cultivars that are introduced each year each year .
-I specialize in dwarf cultivars which like JM's can be super small or just smaller than "large" .
-Most of my cultivars are not commercially available for most folks .
-I have hand picked a small assortment of very cool conifers that will do well in Midwestern weather and soil conditions ... as well as many other more forgiving areras of the country.
-All my cultivars are in one gal containers and sell in the 20-30$ plus shipping range . and can be shipped inexpensively USPS or added to any JM order with little or no extra shipping cost.
+Many call them just "evergreens' but they encompass a huge number of specific culitvars.... literally thousands and thousands.
+There are hundreds of new cultivars that are introduced each year each year.
+I specialize in dwarf cultivars which like JM's can be super small or just smaller than "large".
+Most of my cultivars are not commercially available.
+I have hand picked a small assortment of very cool conifers that will do well in Midwestern weather and soil conditions, and many other more forgiving areas of the country.
+The conifers that are in one gal containers sell in the $45-$50 (not including shipping) range, and can be shipped inexpensively or added to any JM order with little or no extra shipping cost.

-.
-Conifers are probably the best all around companion plant/tree for Japanese maples .. they compliment each other in a way few other trees or plants do .If you are buying Japanese maples you should take a close look at including a few of these cultivars in your order as well.
+Conifers are probably the best all around companion plant/tree for Japanese maples .. they compliment each other in a way few other trees or plants do .If you are buying Japanese maples you should take a close look at and include a few of these cultivars in your order as well.

 Ginkgophyta